-- 19 'Destroy this temple,' was his answer, 'and I will raise it in three days.' - 20 'This Temple,' the authorities replied, 'has been forty-six years - 21 in building, and are you going to "raise it in three days"?'
-But - 22 Jesus was speaking of his body as a temple.
-Afterwards, when he had risen from the dead, his disciples remembered that he had said this; and they believed the passage of scripture, and the words which Jesus had spoken. - 23 While Jesus was in Jerusalem, during the Passover Festival, many came to trust in him, when they saw the signs of his mis- - 24 sion that he was giving.
+- 19 "Destroy this temple," was his answer, "and I will raise it in three days." - 20 "This Temple," the authorities replied, "has been forty-six years in building, and are you going to 'raise it in three days'?" - 21 But Jesus was speaking of his body as a temple.
+Afterward, when - 22 he had risen from the dead, his disciples remembered that he had said this; and they believed the passage of scripture, and the words which Jesus had spoken. - 23 While Jesus was in Jerusalem, during the Passover Festival, many came to trust in him, when they saw the signs of his mis- - 24 sion that he was giving.
 But Jesus did not put himself in their - 25 power because he knew what was in their hearts.
 He did not need anyone to tell him about people because he could read what was in them. - 3 Now there was a Pharisee named Nicodemus, who was a - 2 leading man among his people.
-This man came to Jesus by night, and said to him, 'Rabbi, we know that you are a teacher come from God; for no one could give such signs as you are giving, unless God were with him.' - 'In truth I tell you,' exclaimed Jesus, 'unless a person is reborn, they cannot see the kingdom of God.' - 4 'How can a person,' asked Nicodemus, 'be born when they are old?
-Can they be born a second time?' - 'In truth I tell you,' answered Jesus, 'unless a person owes their birth to water and Spirit, they cannot enter the kingdom - 6 of God.
+This man came to Jesus by night, and said to him, "Rabbi, we know that you are a teacher come from God; for no one could give such signs as you are giving, unless God were with him." - 3 "In truth I tell you," exclaimed Jesus, "unless a person is reborn, they cannot see the kingdom of God." - 4 "How can a person," asked Nicodemus, "be born when they are old?
+Can they be born a second time?" - 5 "In truth I tell you," answered Jesus, "unless a person owes their birth to water and Spirit, they cannot enter the kingdom - 6 of God.
 All that owes its birth to human nature is human, and - 7 all that owes its birth to the Spirit is spiritual.
 Do not wonder at - 8 my telling you that you all need to be reborn.
-The wind blows wherever it wants, and you can hear the sound it makes, but you do not know where it comes from, or where it goes; it is the same with everyone who owes his birth to the Spirit.' - 9 'How can that be?' asked Nicodemus.
-'What!
-You a teacher of - 10 Israel,' exclaimed Jesus, 'and yet do not understand this!
-In truth - 11 I tell you that we speak of what we know, and state what we have
+The wind blows wherever it wants, and you can hear the sound it makes, but you do not know where it comes from, or where it goes; it is the same with everyone who owes his birth to the Spirit." - 9 "How can that be?" asked Nicodemus.
+"What!
+You a teacher - 10 of Israel," exclaimed Jesus, "and yet do not understand this! - 11 In truth I tell you that we speak of what we know, and state